cclib/cclib.github.io/sphinx/data_notes.rst

 Currently, cclib parses Mulliken, Lowdin and NPA charges, whose respective dictionary keys are ``mulliken``, ``lowdin`` and ``natural``.

-* Not that in practice these may differ somewhat from the values cclib calculates in the various [[calculation methods]].
+Note that in practice these may differ somewhat from the values cclib calculates in the various calculation methods.

+**Molpro**: use the ``pop`` command (see http://www.molpro.net/info/2010.1/doc/manual/node450.html)

 atomcoords
 ----------